Home » Real Food » Simple Homemade Chèvre

 Image courtesy of Paring Down, Looking Up.

-To start, pour your milk into a stainless steel pot and heat it up to around 80°F. The packet recommends 86°F, but again, this is a forgiving process and we’re just aiming for room temp.
+To start, pour your milk into a stainless steel pot and heat it up to around 80°F. The packet recommends 86°F, but again, this is a forgiving process, and we’re just aiming for room temperature.
 Our milk is raw, so I don’t want to cook out any of the goodness.
 If you are lucky enough to be using fresh milk straight from the goat, you’ll need to let it cool to the correct temperature.

 Next, sprinkle your powdered starter over the milk and let it sit for two minutes to rehydrate.
 Then you’ll stir the culture throughout the milk.
 I use a whisk for this, but not the actual “whisking” motion.
-Now put a lid on the pan…and wait.
+Now put a lid on the pan and wait.
 Time is the biggest ingredient when making fresh cheese.

 Creating Curds & Whey